 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+Service Type:

+Other Service \checkmark

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR §440.180(b)(9 not specified in statute.
+Service Title: Self Directed Goods and Services (SD), the State requests the authority to provide the following additional service -GS)